ericPantarotto/react_completeGuide/_notes/notes.md

 **<span style='color: #495fcb'> Note:** By using this way of updating, the function form, you simply have a guarantee by React that you'll always be working with the latest available state value.

+**<span style='color: #875c5c'>IMPORTANT:** we should use this anonymous function form each time the new state depends on the old state

 ### User Input & Two-Way-Binding

 the `value` property of the `input` html element, blocks any input from a user. `defaultValue` allows for editing the input.